randomman552/GS-Manager/README.md

 # Game-Server-Manager
+**NOTE: THIS PROJECT IS NO LONGER UNDER DEVELOPMENT AND SHOULD NOT BE USED**

 Web application designed to allow me to launch game servers on my linux server via a web portal.

 Includes a frontend made in React alongside a backend REST API implemented in Flask.